 Even if you don’t do yoga, you’ll want a yoga mat for all of the exercises that involve lying down or your hands touching the ground.
 Trust me.

 This is an all-around fitness accessory.
 Just make sure you’re not doing medicine slams while someone is sleeping on the floor below you!

 There are plenty of different medicine balls on the market now – inflatable, with straps and even filled with sand, but I recommend sticking with the classic version.
 There’s no shortage of exercises you can do with it to train and strengthen an assortment of muscle groups.
 In addition to helping build power and explosiveness in your lower limbs (adductors, hamstring, and gluteal muscles), it’s also a great abdominal workout.

 Medicine balls range between 1-10 kilograms.
 I’d recommend getting one that’s at least 5 kilograms (11 pounds) and moving to the heavier ones if you’re already strong.

 I didn’t pay too much attention to stretching and recovery when I first started training, but it’s a mandatory part of all my workouts now.
 Getting injured and losing the progress you made as you sit on the sidelines is not fun.

-Foam rolling helps relieve muscle soreness, muscle tension and improves your flexibility and range off motion.
-You just slowly roll an area of your body – upper back, calves and hips are a great place to start – back and forth across the top of the roller.
+Foam rolling helps relieve muscle soreness and muscle tension and improves your flexibility and range of motion.
+You just slowly roll an area of your body – upper back, calves, and hips are a great place to start – back and forth across the top of the roller.
 It won’t be pleasant and might even be painful at times during the roll, but you’ll feel so much better the next day.